 Elizabeth Cady Stanton — Stanton was an abolitionist, human rights activist, and early leader of the women’s rights movement.
 In 1848, at the Seneca Falls Convention, she drafted the first organized demand for women’s suffrage in the United States.
 In 1863, she worked with Susan B. Anthony to create the Women’s Loyal National League, which gathered around 400,000 signatures on a petition to help pass the 13th Amendment to the U.S. Constitution and end slavery in the United States.

 William Lloyd Garrison — Garrison was a journalist from Massachusetts.
-He was a firm abolitionist and founded the New England Anti-Slavery Society.
+He was a firm abolitionist, founded the New England Anti-Slavery Society, and helped establish the American Anti-Slavery Society.
 He also published an anti-slavery newspaper called “The Liberator.”

 Frederick Douglass — He was a formerly enslaved man who became a prominent activist, author, and public speaker.
 Douglass was a leader in the abolitionist movement.
 He embraced the women’s rights movement, helped the Underground Railroad, and supported anti-slavery politicians.